 The CU gets data that the software controls and decides which actions the ALU must do to give the wanted outcome.
 The ALU then uses data kept in registers and compares them, generating a result that the CU sends to the correct place.

-This is a very simplified explanation, as fully detailing what these pieces do would be veering too far away from our topic.
+This is a greatly simplified explanation, as fully detailing what these pieces do would be veering too far away from our topic.

 Today, CPUs have multiple cores and multiple threads, which allows them to simultaneously perform tasks that older, single-core CPUs could not.

-Modern CPUs often have six or more cores (perhaps even 16 in rare cases) which can be divided into virtual or logical cores with hyper-threading or multi-threading.
+Modern CPUs often have six or more cores (perhaps even 16 in unusual cases) which can be divided into virtual or logical cores with hyper-threading or multi-threading.

 The processor’s clock speed is usually considered as the gauge of the speed of tasks performed.
 The unit of frequency is hertz (Hz), which shows the amount of cycles done per second.